Rezvani Motors: Rezvani Vengeance

 The Rezvani Vengeance is a full-size off-road SUV produced by Rezvani since 2022.
 It has off-road capabilities and comes with a Military Package trim that comes with body armor and bullet-resistant windows.
-Drivetrain options include a 420 horsepower 6.2L V8 gas, 277 horsepower 3.0 I6 Diesel, 590 horsepower supercharged 6.2L V8, and a 810 horsepower supercharged 6.2 L V8.
+Drivetrain options include a 420-horsepower 6.2L V8 gas, 277 horsepower 3.0 I6 Diesel, 590 horsepower supercharged 6.2L V8, and a 810-horsepower supercharged 6.2 L V8.

+Rezvani RR1

+Rezvani RR1 is a retro-build Porsche racecar.